When I was a kid I used to think, “The world must be so big that it takes Papa twelve months to travel across the globe each time.”

 One whole week of sleeping in the same mixed dorm room, of having pandesal & peanut butter & 3-in-1 coffee for breakfast with my international hostelmates, of getting sun-kissed by the beach, of talking about life in general with the locals, and of learning that no one has it all figured out.

-“Always remember you have a choice in life: Follow the path that is lit for you, or be the one who leads the path and lights the way,” said Luca, a German backpacker I met who had traveled for a decade.
+“Always remember you have a choice in life: Follow the path that is lit for you, or be the one who leads the path and lights the way,” said Luca, a German backpacker I met who had traveled around the world for a decade.

 I wholeheartedly wanted to leave everything behind and live in El Nido, but apparently, the universe had better plans for me: backpacking in Thailand with my main group of friends and finding out who my truest friends are, and opportunities to travel more within the Philippines and learning the art of solo backpacking by heart.